-The Board of Education and senior management understands the importance of rural schools to the communities they serve and would like to look for ways to continue to support these communities.
-However, it is senior management's recommendation that the true cost of operating, maintaining, repairing, and updating these facilities needs to be examined as unused space increases a building's operational cost.

-Currently we have a total of 22 surplus classrooms in our four rural schools; ranging from 86% to 40% of the available space, depending on the school.
+The Board of Education and senior management understands the importance of rural schools to the communities they serve and would like to look for ways to continue to support these communities, with the aim of providing the best possible learning environments.
+However, currently we have a total of 21 surplus classrooms in our four rural schools; ranging from 86% to 40% of the available space, depending on the school.